 SDK

 The Mimic Protocol SDK provides a TypeScript client to interact with the Mimic Protocol blockchain automation platform.
-It offers a developer-friendly interface for managing tasks, configurations, executions, and intents.
+It offers a developer-friendly interface for managing functions, triggers, executions, and intents.

 Getting Started